 Here’s what we did and an evaluation of what we would or wouldn’t do again from both the perspective of the meeting organizer, Megan Eddinger, and two team attendees, Katie Scheuer, and Jacqueline Zeller.

 For the most part we lead with remote-first asynchronous collaboration, and limit meetings as part of our daily work.
 When we do elect to hold synchronous meetings, we always have an objective, agenda, and likely prework to optimize our time together.
 As the recent article from The Atlantic highlights, “silly office interactions . . . can be ‘carrier waves’ for productive office work,” and the objective for our once monthly hour-long all-hands meeting is to foster these personal connections and to provide all team members the chance to address questions to the executive team about business plans.
 The challenge for July was if we could meet this same objective without seeing one another.
-Megan Eddinger prepared a week long asynchronous check-in team meeting that flowed like this:
+Megan Eddinger prepared a week long async meeting that flowed like this:

 While the feedback from our first asynchronous team meeting was overwhelmingly positive, we wanted to dive deeper by taking a Start.
 Stop.
 Continue retrospective of the meeting.

 Start – what would we add for our next async meeting?

 Just like when we meet synchronously, our agenda was packed with opportunities to share and exchange information and thoughts.
 I knew this would be a lot of information to take in at one time so I created tasks in ClickUp, our project management system, at three different intervals so everyone could participate in small chunks of time throughout their week.
 However as submissions began rolling in, I realized that there were some discrepancies in how participants were accessing and intaking the information.
 Moving forward I would recommend the organizer provide more detailed instructions such as: length of video, file type, resources used, etc.